Raudius/files_scripts/docs/Functions.md

 `get_input_files(): Node[]`

 Returns a list of the selected files: these are the files the user selects before running the action.
-### get_target_folder

-`get_target_folder(): Node|nil`

-Returns the target directory node.
-If none is provided, returns nil.

-⚠️ DEPRECATED: Replace usage with user input of type "file-picker".
-Hint: set the accepted mimetypes to just `httpd/unix-directory` to limit file picker to directories.
 ## Media
 ### ffmpeg